iilln/iilln/README.md

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/norah-alhafix)

 ---
 ## 🚀 Career Goals

-I'm seeking entry-level or internship opportunities in cybersecurity, especially in SOC environments, where I can apply my learning, gain real-world experience, and grow with the guidance of professionals.
+Looking for **entry-level opportunities in cybersecurity**, especially in SOC environments, where I can **apply my skills, contribute to real projects**, and continue to **grow as a cybersecurity professional**.